 HistoryIn the early 19th century, Tribeca supported a bustling shipping industry.
-Piers, docks and rail tracks dominated the scene at this neighbourhood.
+Piers, docks and rail tracks dominated the scene at this neighborhood.
 At the end of the century, the district became a desirable residential spot because of its proximity to the Financial District and municipal buildings in Lower Manhattan.
 The opening of the Holland Tunnel and several underground subway stations made Tribeca easily accessible from the surrounding communities.
 Tribeca is now considered one of the most affluent areas in The Big Apple.

 AttractionsOverlooking the Hudson River, Pier 25 is one of the most visited places in Tribeca.
 This waterfront extension includes a children's playground, skate park, mini golf course, beach volleyball area and other fields.
 The New York Harbor Boat Tours also have an office and terminal at Pier 25.
 Located just to the north, Pier 26 includes the Tribeca Dog Run, a boardwalk, kayak launch and other amenities that are designed with active visitors in mind.
 Both piers offer wonderful views of the modern skyline of Jersey City, NJ.
 Located in the heart of Tribeca, Washington Market Park is a true urban oasis.
 This small, but heavily-wooded park includes courts for tennis, basketball and some other open fields for play.
-Duane Park, St. John's Park and Tribeca Park are some other intimate green spaces in the neighbourhood.
+Duane Park, St. John's Park and Tribeca Park are some other intimate green spaces in the neighborhood.
 Click to book your NYC Downtown Hop-On Hop-Off Bus Tour.

 Tribeca Film FestivalSince its inception in 2002, the Tribeca Film Festival has been one of the most popular annual events in Lower Manhattan.
 Each year, this festival gives out awards to some of the best individuals in the latest film releases.
 Some of the award categories include documentary, screenplay, narrative and cinematography.
 Of course, actors and actresses also receive accolades for their superb roles in select screenings.
 The Tribeca Film Festival usually attracts some of prominent figures in Hollywood and other movie industries in Europe.
 Locals and visitors are more than welcome to watch screenings in several cinema venues, such as the SVA Theatre and Cinepolis Chelsea 9.

 Layout and TransportationDespite its name, Tribeca doesn't actually have a triangular shape.
 This district roughly forms a trapezoidal area in the heart of Lower Manhattan.
-The heavily commercialized Canal Street defines the northern edge of the neighbourhood.
+The heavily commercialized Canal Street defines the northern edge of the neighborhood.
 The district's eastern edge is marked by Broadway, and the southern part is defined by the iconic One World Trade Center.
 More than a dozen blocks in Tribeca are bound by West Street, which runs along the eastern bank of the Hudson River.
 The New York City Hall is another landmark that serves as an important reference point for the southeastern corner of the district.
 The underground subway station on Canal Street connects Tribeca with all major districts of Manhattan.
 Having multiple points of entry and exit, the rail hub is served by the A, C, 1, 2, Q and several other routes.
-Franklin Street and Chambers Street also have subway stations within the neighbourhood.
+Franklin Street and Chambers Street also have subway stations within the neighborhood.
 Getting to Tribeca from New Jersey should be easy via the Holland Tunnel, which is connected to Canal Street.
 This busy tunnel is officially known as Interstate 78.
 Additionally, West Street directly connects the district with any point on the western side of Manhattan.
 This street merges with the Lincoln Tunnel and the George Washington Bridge, which are some of the busiest crossings over the Hudson River.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.